unixdaddy/Ansible-Tower/README.md

   \##installs in HOMEDIR/.ansible - installs outside of REPO
    ansible-galaxy collection install servicenow.servicenow

-   \##Better for tower - installs inside of REPO and static
-   cd /REPO
-   mkdir collections
-   ansible-galaxy collection install servicenow.servicenow -p collections/

   \##BEST for tower - CREATE collections/requirements.yml - Automatically run by TOWER
   \##Setup Requirements file and then use it to install - .gitignore will ensure not sync'd to GIT
+  \##.gitignore will ensure collections in collection directory are not sync'd BUT TOWER will run requirements.yml
-  \##But we can still test locally as ansible.cfg points to the ./collections directory for
+  \##we can still test outside of TOWER as ansible.cfg points to the ./collections directory for
   \##servicenow plugin

 cat > collections/requirements.yml <<EOF
 collections:
 \- name: servicenow.servicenow
    source: https://galaxy.ansible.com
 EOF
    ansible-galaxy collection install -r collections/requirements.yml -p collections/

+  \##rm .gitignore collections/requirements.yml - GIT will get static copy of collection which TOWER will use

   \## Servicenow Requires pysnow python module -- BETTER to create a yaml and install
   \## Rather than do it manually - automation remember